hhtronik/qok-i-learn-soldering-smd-boost/README.md

 Orientation of components:

 - U1 has a PIN1 mark on its case (small dot) which should align with the `pad 1` in the image above
-- D1 has a cathode mark (two lines engraved in case) which should be facing `pad 6`
 - LED1 has a green cathode mark on its side which should line up with `pad 8` (dot mark on silkscreen)
 - LED2 has a green cathode mark on its side which should line up with `pad 3` (dot mark on silkscreen)